 Head on over to the wine club page get the exciting details, and then add the wine club as an item in the store, then check out to give us your address and the info we need to keep the delicious pinot noir flowing to your doorstep.
 There is no cost to join the wine club, and the quarterly shipments are only $100.

-3. How can I schedule a visit to the vineyard for a tour and tasting?
+3. How can I schedule a visit to the vineyard for a tour or winery tasting?

-We currently offer vineyard tours and tastings by appointment only.
+We currently offer vineyard tours or winery tastings by appointment only.
 We suggest at least two weeks in advance for requesting a date.
 Tours are normally offered at 10:30 am, but we do make exceptions.
 Andrew Turner (Brand Manager) or Steve Pepe (owner/vigneron) lead these tours, which generally take about two hours.
 Our tours currently have the highest rating on Yelp and Trip Advisor of any vineyard tour in the United States.
 Come see why.
 Tasting appointments are available at the winery in Lompoc.

 We only accept requests for tours via email: firstname.lastname@example.org